rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 Some of the recent updates:

-- The game [was migrated from good-web-game to macroquad][zemeroth-macroquad] and converted to explicit async aseets loading.
+- The game [was migrated from good-web-game to macroquad][zemeroth-macroquad] and converted to explicit async assets loading.
 - Proper [sound effects & music were added][zemeroth-audio]
   using the [quad-snd] library ([more details][zemeroth-audio-details]).